AUSTRALIAN SPACEGUARD SURVEY

 coasts, and so are especially vulnerable to the mega-tsunamis associated

 with large asteroid impacts.
-Using the extremely conservative
+Using the extremely conservative values of

 five million deaths and a one-in-500,000 annual chance then the